Dawidkubis/smidscript/README.md

 First, evaluation of the first section occurs.
 Evaluation of a section is as follows: if there is a pattern, try matching it;
 else a function is constant and the value is to be stored, transferring it onto the next section.
-If matching is possible then for eatch possible match add output.
+If matching is possible then for each possible match add output.
 No `$` variables may be empty in a match, if that is not possible that output matcherror.
 `$..` always matches as much as it possibly can.
 Outputs are evaluated using values, variables, math, inputs and with respect to brackets.